-Purpose of an IEP
+Purpose of an Individual Education Plan (IEP)

 The provision of education plans for individual students is mandated by the EPSEN Act (2004).
 An IEP is a written document which specifies the learning goals that are to be achieved by the student over a set period of time.
 It should not contain everything to be taught to the student in a period of time, but rather, that which is additional or different to the main class curriculum.
 The strategies, resources and supports necessary to achieve these goals are also specified in the IEP: